rimpo/backtest-dist/README.md

 1. downloader.exe downloads from website directly.
 Please don't over use it and overload the servers.
 2. All commands have -h for help please go through them
 3. There are few files which will be generated (e.g. dates_banknifty.cfg or dates_banknifty_skipped.cfg) in local path, Please dont delete these files as these are used by the strategy command all time.
-4. The historical_data folder can be deleted after database import.
-The database created is of almost 6+ GB (with extension .db).
+4. The database created is of almost 6+ GB (with extension .db).